-Once you determine which fields or rows are in conflict, you can mark a feature as reviewed.
-This indicates that you have reviewed the conflict but do not want to choose a replacement option at this time.
+With branch versioning, once you determine which fields or rows are in conflict, you can mark a feature as reviewed.
 You can keep track of which features in the list you have reviewed because those marked as reviewed are no longer shown in bold.

 If you decide you want to come back to a feature conflict later, you can right-click the ObjectID in the Conflicts list and click Mark as not reviewed.
 This causes the feature to show in bold again.

 If you click the Filter Reviewed Conflicts check box at the top of the dialog, you can filter the dialog to show only conflicts that have not been reviewed yet.